walterfreeman/phy211/index.md

 **Note for Exam 1:** I have relaxed the rules about which calculators you can use for your exams, since most of you only seem to have graphing calculators.
-You may use graphing calculators, but still may *not* use calculators that perform symbolic manipulation, such as TI-Nspire.
+You may use graphing calculators, but still may *not* use calculators that perform symbolic manipulation, such as TI-Nspire CAS.
+(TI-Nspire CX is fine.)

 You may prepare one page of notes for your exam (but not your group exam).
 This means you may write anything you like on a single side of an 8.5x11" piece of paper, so long as you have **written it yourself using a pencil or pen**.

 ### Current lecture slides

-<a href="slides/lecture5.pdf">Solving problems involving 2D kinematics</a>
+<a href="slides/lecture6.pdf">Solving problems involving 2D kinematics; Exam 1 review</a>

 ### Upcoming assignments: